Skip to content

 Here, nothing is decorative.

-Each building serves a function, a time period, a need.
+Each building responds to a function, an era, a need.

 But that's precisely what makes walking interesting.